datagrok-ai/public/help/develop/admin/docker-compose.md

      * Cvm Split: `true`
      * API Url: `http://datagrok:8080/api`

-2. Check containers logs for any possible errors and report the problem if there is any
+2. Check containers logs for any possible errors and report the problem if there are any

    ```shell
    docker-compose -f docker/localhost.docker-compose.yaml --project-name datagrok --profile all logs